Umami Pot

 Step 2

-Gradually add gelatin powder to the pot, stirring constantly to prevent lumps from forming.
+Gradually sprinkle gelatin powder into the pot, stirring constantly to prevent lumps from forming.

 coffee jelly_instruction-3